Please Read How You Can Help Keep the Encyclopedia Free

 - Related Entries

 Benjamin Whichcote is usually considered to be the founding father of Cambridge Platonism, by virtue of the fact that so many of them studied at Emmanuel College when he taught there.
 During the Civil War period, Whichcote was appointed Provost of King's College, Cambridge, and he served as Vice Chancellor of the University in 1650.
 However, he was removed from his post at King's College at the Restoration in 1660. and was obliged to seek employment elsewhere, as a clergyman in London.
 The interruption to his academic career may explain why he never published any philosophical treatises as such.
 The main source for his philosophical views are his posthumously-published sermons and aphorisms.
 Whichcote's tolerant, optimistic and rational outlook set the intellectual tone for Cambridge Platonism.
 Whichcote's philosophical views are grounded in his liberal theology.
 He held that God being supremely perfect is necessarily good, wise and loving.
 Whichcote regarded human nature as rational and perfectible, and he believed that it is through reason as much as revelation that God communicates with man.
 ‘God is the most knowable of any thing in the world’ (Patrides, 1969, p.58).
 Without reason we would have no means of demonstrating the existence of God, and no assurance that revelation is from God.
 By reason Whichcote did not mean the disputatious logic of the schools but discursive, demonstrative and practical reason enlightened by contemplation of the divine.
-He held that moral principles are immutable absolutes exist independently of human minds and institutions, and that virtuous conduct is grounded in reason.
+He held that moral principles are immutable absolutes which exist independently of human minds and institutions, and that virtuous conduct is grounded in reason.
 Whichcote's Aphorisms amount to a manual of practical ethics which amply illustrates his conviction that the fruit reason is not ‘bare knowledge’ but action, or knowledge which ‘doth go forth into act’.
 It is through reason that we gain knowledge of the natural world, and recognise natural phenomena as ‘the EFFECTS OF GOD’.
 Although Whichcote's published writings do not discuss natural philosophy as such, his recognition of the demonstrative value of natural philosophy for the argument from design anticipates the use of natural philosophy in the apologetics of Cudworth and More.

-Whichcote's optimism about human reason and his conviction that philosophy properly belonged within the domain of religion, is an outlook shared by the other Cambridge Platonists, all of whom affirmed the compatibility of reason and faith.
+Whichcote's optimism about human reason and his conviction that philosophy properly belongs within the domain of religion, is an outlook shared by the other Cambridge Platonists, all of whom affirmed the compatibility of reason and faith.
 The fullest statement of this position is Henry More's The Apology of Henry More (1664) which sets out rules for the application of reason in religious matters, stipulating the use of only those ‘Philosophick theorems’ which are ‘solid and rational in themselves, nor really repugnant to the word of God’.
 Like Whichcote, Peter Sterry, John Smith and Nathaniel Culverwell are known only through posthumously published writings.
 The first published treatise by any of the Cambridge Platonists was Nathaniel Culverwell's An Elegant and Learned Discourse of the Light of Nature of 1652.
 Like the other Cambridge Platonists Culverwell emphasises the freedom of the will and proposes an innatist epistemology, according to which the mind is furnished with ‘clear and indelible Principles’ and reason an ‘intellectual lamp’ placed in the soul by God to enable it to understand God's will promulgated in the law of nature.
-These innate principles of the mind also moral principles.
+These innate principles of the mind also include moral principles.
 The soul is a divine spark, which derives knowledge by inward contemplation, not outward observation.
 Drawing on Suarez and Aquinas, as well as Platonist and contemporary philosophy, Culverwell was the only Cambridge Platonist to invoke natural law.

 After studying at Emmanuel College, John Smith taught mathematics at Queen's College until his premature death in 1652.
-His Select Discourses (1659) discusses a number of metaphysical and epistemological issues relating to Chrstian belief - the existence of God, immortality of the soul and the rationality of religion.
+His posthumously published Select Discourses (1659) discusses a number of metaphysical and epistemological issues relating to Christian belief – the existence of God, immortality of the soul and the rationality of religion.
 Smith outlines a hierarchy of four grades of cognitive ascent from sense combined with reason, through reason in conjunction with innate notions, and, thirdly, through disembodied, self-reflective reason; and finally divine love.

 Peter Sterry too was educated at Emmanuel College, Cambridge.
 His A Discourse of the Freedom of the Will (1675) is the most visionary of all the writings of the Cambridge Platonists.
 But Sterry was more involved with events outside Cambridge than most of the others, on account of the fact that he was chaplain first to Lord Brooke and then to Oliver Cromwell.
 After the death of Cromwell he retired to a Christian community in East Sheen.
-In his Discourse Sterry argues that freedom consists in acting in accordance with ones nature, appropriately to ones level of being, be it plant, animal or intellectual entity.
+In his Discourse Sterry argues that freedom consists in acting in accordance with ones nature, appropriately to ones level of being, be that plant, animal or intellectual entity.
 Human liberty is grounded in the divine essence and entails liberty of the understanding and of the will.

 A life-long fellow of Christ's College, Cambridge, Henry More was the most prolific of the Cambridge Platonists.
-He was also the most directly engaged in contemporary philosophical debate: not only did he enter into correspondence with Descartes (between 1648 and 1649) but he also wrote against Hobbes, and was one of the earliest English critics of Spinoza (Demonstrationem duarum and Epistola altera both published in his Opera omnia, 1671).
-Although he eventually became a critic of Cartesianism he initially advocated the teaching of Cartesianism in English Universities.
+He was also the most directly engaged in contemporary philosophical debate: not only did he enter into correspondence with Descartes (between 1648 and 1649) but he also wrote against Hobbes, and was one of the earliest English critics of Spinoza (whom he attacks in Demonstrationem duarum and Epistola altera both published in his Opera omnia, 1671).
+Although he eventually became a critic of Cartesianism, he initially advocated the teaching of Cartesianism in English Universities.
 More's published writings included, besides philosophy, poetry, theology and bible commentary.
 His main philosophical works are his An Antidote Against Atheism (1653), his Of the Immortality of the Soul (1659), Enchiridion metaphysicum (1671), and Enchiridion ethicum (1667).
 In these writings, More elaborated a philosophy of spirit which explained all the phenomena of mind and of the physical world as the activity of spiritual substance controlling inert matter.
 More conceived of both spirit and body as spatially extended, but defined spiritual substance as the obverse of material extension: where body is inert and solid, but divisible; spirit is active and penetrable, but indivisible.
 It was in his correspondence with Descartes that he first expounded his view that all substance, whether material or immaterial, is extended.
 As an example of non-material extension he proposed space, within which material extension is contained.
 He went on to argue space is infinite, anticipating that other native of Grantham, Isaac Newton.
 More also argued that God who is an infinite spirit is an extended being (res extensa).
 There are, therefore, conceptual parallels between the idea of God and the idea of space, a view which he elaborates in Enchiridion metaphysicum, where he argues that the properties of space are analogous to the attributes of God (infinity, immateriality, immobility etc.).

 Within the category of spiritual substance More includes not just the souls of living creatures and God himself but the main intermediate causal agent of the cosmos, the Spirit of Nature (or ‘Hylarchic Principle’).
 According to More the Spirit of Nature is the interface between the divine and the material.
 As a concept, it has affinities with Plato's anima mundi (world soul), and the Stoics' pneuma.
 The Spirit of Nature can also be understood as encapsulating ‘certain general Modes and Lawes of Nature’ (More, A Collection, Preface, p. xvi) since it is the Spirit of Nature that is responsible for uniting individual souls with bodies, and for ensuring the regular operation of non-animate nature.
 It is a ‘Superintendant Cause’ which combines efficient and telelological causality to ensure the smooth-running of the universe according to God's plan.
 More sought, by this hypothesis, to account for phenomena that apparently defy the laws of mechanical physics (for example the inter-vortical trajectory of comets, the sympathetic vibration of strings and tidal motion).
 More underpinned his soul-body dualism by his theory of ‘vital congruity’ which explains soul-body interaction as a sympathetic attraction between soul and body engineered by the operation the Spirit of Nature.